I woke up early, as I usually do, and stepped out onto the balcony in time to see the sun rising over the horizon.

-Built in 2002 for Switzerland's national exposition, the Hotel Palafitte was meant to be a temporary installation, remaining at its currently location only until the fall of 2003.
+Constructed in 2002 for Switzerland's national exposition, the Hotel Palafitte was meant to be a temporary installation, remaining at its current location only until the fall of 2003.
 Instead, this unique architectural structure has been preserved at its original site.
 It has the surprising distinction of being the only hotel in Europe built on stilts.

 The hotel offers 26 lakeside bungalows with direct access to the water, as well as 14 bungalows at the shore.
 This weekend, I am invited to stay on the water with incredible views across Lake Neuchâtel to the majestic Alps in the distance.
 (This is the largest lake contained entirely within Switzerland.)